 The purpose of the Living with Drought Program is to promote understanding of drought by connecting citizens natural resource managers to essential drought information, current research and resources that help to address and assess the impacts of drought in Nevada.
-The Living with Drought website provides a one-stop-shop for homeowners, gardeners, farmers, ranchers, natural resource managers and others to find all the information they need, including current drought status information; monthly and seasonal drought outlook maps; data and tools that can be used track and report drought impacts; and information about the basic types and causes of drought.
+The Living with Drought website also provides a one-stop-shop for homeowners, gardeners, farmers, ranchers, natural resource managers and others to find all the information they need, including current drought status information; data and tools that can be used track and report drought impacts; and information about the basic types and causes of drought.

 Desert Research Institute, Eden Extension Disaster Network, Farm Service Agency Nevada, Natural Resources Conservation Service, Nevada Department of Agriculture, Nevada Division of Emergency Management, Nevada Division of Water Resources, Nevada State Climate Office, Southern Nevada Water Authority, Truckee Meadows Water Authority